 - If you make your own homemade laundry detergent, you have not included ingredients that cause excessive sudsing.
 Use two tablespoons of liquid or powdered homemade laundry detergent per load.

 Standard top loading washers use around 40 gallons of water in the wash/rinse compared to the 20-25 gallons a high-efficiency washer uses; so overdosing with laundry detergent, while still possible, causes fewer problems.
 The biggest issue from overdosing is wasting money.

 - To save money and still achieve clean laundry, use only one-half of the amount recommended by the manufacturer.
 For 2X liquid laundry detergent, this is usually 2 tablespoons or 1/8 cup.
-Use a standard measure or mark the detergent bottle cap with a permanent marker to prevent overdosing.
+Use a standard measure or mark the correct amount on the detergent bottle cap with a permanent marker to prevent overdosing.

 - If you have soft water, use less—about 1 1/2 tablespoons of liquid laundry detergent.
 For untreated hard water, use the full amount.

 - Use only one premeasured packet-never two per load.

 - For heavily-soiled clothes, pre-soak or spot treat stains with a bit of liquid detergent rather than add extra detergent to the entire load.